The magnetar model's energy crisis for a prolific repeating fast radio burst source: Waiting Time

 The burst arrival times were measured at the half-fluence position of each burst.
-We then converted the site arrival times to TCB at the infinite frequency using the software package TEMPO2\cite{hobbs2006}.
+We then converted the site arrival times to the barycentric coordinate time (TCB) at the infinite frequency using the software package TEMPO2\cite{hobbs2006}.
 We calculated the waiting time between two adjacent bursts as $\delta$t = $t_{\rm i+1}-t_{\rm i}$, where $t_{\rm i+1}$ and $t_{\rm i}$ are the barycentered arrival times for the ($i+1$)th and ($i$)th bursts, respectively.
 All waiting times were calculated for bursts within the same observing session to avoid long gaps of days.
-In Fig.~\ref{exfig2}a, the waiting time distribution exhibits a prominent bimodal characteristic with two distinct time scales, featuring peaks around 7.11 seconds and 34 milliseconds.
-Both components are well described by a bimodal log-normal distribution with $\bar{R}^2=0.983$.
+In Extended Data Fig.~\ref{exfig2}a, the waiting time distribution are clearly bimodal, comprising of two log-normal peaks around 7.11 seconds and 34 milliseconds.
+The bimodal log-normal function provides a well overall fit, with $\bar{R}^2 = 0.983$.
 The bimodal log-normal distribution provides a left peak of the waiting time near 34 ms, which is quite similar to FRB 20201124A (39 ms in Ref.\cite{xu2022} and 51 ms in Ref.\cite{zhang2022}) and FRB 20220912A (51 ms in Ref.\cite{zhang2023}).
 The presence of closely spaced characteristic waiting times among repeating bursts may reflect intrinsic properties of the FRB source, such as the parameters of the aftershock activation function in the rotation-modulated starquake model\cite{luo2025}.
 The right peak of the waiting time represents the activity of the FRB source during the statistical period.